Radio 1212

-Radio 1212 or Sender 11212 or Nachtsender 1212 was a black propaganda radio station operated from 1944 to 1945 by the Psychological Warfare Branch of the US Office of War Information (OWI) under the direction of CBS radio chief William S. Paley, who was based in London.
+Radio 1212 or Sender 11212 or Nachtsender 1212 was a black propaganda radio station operated from 1944 to 1945 by the Psychological Warfare Branch of the of the 12th Army Group (PWB/12 AG) of the Supreme Headquarters Allied Expeditionary Force (SHAEF).
+The PWB/12 AG was composed of members of the military, the Office of Strategic Services, civilians from the Office of War Information and the British propaganda agency, the Political Warfare Executive.
 Nachtsender 1212 broadcast from the Grand Duchy of Luxembourg using the former commercial radio facilities known as Radio Luxembourg, which had been occupied and then liberated from German control during World War II.
+The clandestine station operated during the hours when the Voice of SHAEF, the aboveground station of PWB/12 AG, was off the air.
+The Voice of SHAEF operations were overseen by William Harlan Hale of the Office of War Information, who was appointed head of the station by General Robert A. McClure.